Should I Serve Coffee in My Bakery? A Decision Framework

 Espresso drinks70–80%

-If your bakery margins are below 70%, adding coffee improves your overall margin mix.
+If your bakery margins are below 70%, adding coffee improves the overall margin mix.

 Water line access✓ (may need extension)